 The SWAM technology is best suited for multi-vector expressive acoustic instruments, i.e., instruments that require continuous input energy and control by the musician on several dimensions at the same time, particularly for woodwinds, brass, and bowed strings.

-SWAM-W is most suitable for modeling Woodwinds, while SWAM-S is most suitable for modeling Bowed Strings.
+SWAM-B models the Brass intruments (Mutes included), SWAM-W is most suitable for modeling Woodwinds, while SWAM-S is most suitable for modeling Bowed Strings.